Z0eDu/3400-group6/lab1/README.md

 *   Joo Yeon: internal LED blink
 *   Jacob: reading the potentiometer
+*   Drew: mapping the potentiometer to the servo
 *   Emily: assembling the robot
 *   Ayomi: Driving the robot